apache/pdfbox-docs/content/3.0/faq.md

 If not, but if it is available in this font (in windows, have a look with charmap.exe), then load the font with PDType0Font.load(), see also in the EmbeddedFonts.java example in the source code download.

+### Does PDFBox support complex scripts?

+Thanks to contributions we have supported Bengali and Latin ligatures since 3.0.0.
+Starting with version 3.0.2 we also support Devanagari and Gujarati.
+However there are some caveats: PDFBox will support only one language in a specific font, thus it is best to use a font that is specific enough, e.g. the [Lohit fonts](https://pagure.io/lohit).
+For example, the Mangal font is meant to be a Devangari font, but PDFBox will choose Bengali because that one is also claimed to be supported and is checked first.
+It is not possible to deactivate the feature in 3.0.2 but it will be in 3.0.3.
+The features may be incomplete because we do not yet support all GSUB table formats, and we don't support GPOS at all.

 ## PDF Creation

 <a name="layout"></a>